nhaefner/nhaefner.github.io/_pages/cv.md

 Service and leadership
 ======
-* Member of SNSF/Innosuisse BRIDGE Funding Evaluation Committee
+* Member of Swiss National Science Foundation (SNSF)/Innosuisse BRIDGE Funding Evaluation Committee
 * Reviewer for ZHAW Digitalization Initiative of the Zurich Higher Education Institutions (DIZH)
 * Reviewer for Journal of Management Studies, Technological Forecasting and Social Change
 * Reviewer for the Strategic Management Society and the Academy of Management